Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Januari 2025 16.21.36 UTC
+- WIB: Sabtu, 18 Januari 2025 17.24.39 UTC
-- WITA: Sabtu, 18 Januari 2025 17.21.36 UTC
+- WITA: Sabtu, 18 Januari 2025 18.24.39 UTC
-- WIT: Sabtu, 18 Januari 2025 18.21.36 UTC
+- WIT: Sabtu, 18 Januari 2025 19.24.39 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: success
+Kategori: funny